Galen Hall: Orlando Rage

 In 2001, Hall returned to coaching in the US where he was named head coach of the XFL's Orlando Rage.
 The Rage boasting a league-best 8–2 regular season record and Hall was named XFL Coach of the Year.

-The XFL after a single season, and in 2002, Hall joined the staff of the NFL's Dallas Cowboys as running backs coach, where he was reunited with former Florida Gator running back Emmitt Smith.
+The XFL folded after a single season, and in 2002, Hall joined the staff of the NFL's Dallas Cowboys as running backs coach, where he was reunited with former Florida Gator running back Emmitt Smith.

 Penn State

 In late 2004, Hall returned to his alma mater, Penn State, to become the offensive coordinator and running backs coach under head coach Joe Paterno, who had been an assistant coach at Penn State during his college days.
+It was Hall's first collegiate job of any sort since being pushed out at Florida 15 years earlier.
+However, Paterno had no qualms about hiring him, saying that Hall was "a good coach who got screwed."

-The Nittany Lions were coming off of consecutive losing seasons, but finished the 2005 slate with an 11–1 record and a share of the Big Ten Conference title behind a much-improved offensive attack.
-They would win nine games in 2006 and 2007, and won the conference title in 2008 with another 11–1 record, earning a trip to the Rose Bowl and fielding one of top offenses in college football.
+The Nittany Lions were coming off of consecutive losing seasons, but finished the 2005 slate with an 11–1 record and a share of the Big Ten Conference title behind a much-improved offensive attack; they ended that season with an Orange Bowl victory.
+They would win nine games in 2006 and 2007, and won the conference title in 2008 with another 11–1 record, earning a trip to the Rose Bowl and fielding one of the top offenses in college football.

 Retirement

 Paterno was ousted late in the 2011 season due to fallout from the Penn State child sex abuse scandal.
-Though Hall had no connection to the scandal, new head coach Bill O'Brien opted to replace Paterno's entire coaching staff, including Hall.
+Though Hall had no connection to the scandal, new head coach Bill O'Brien opted to replace most of Paterno's coaching staff, including Hall.
 In 2015, Hall and some of Paterno's other former assistant coaches filed suit against Penn State, claiming that the school did not fulfill their employment contracts by stopping payment on their severance packages.

 After leaving Penn State, Hall retired to Groveland, Florida.